 Executive of Operations

-Vivian Dang is the Executive Administrator of the Accounting Association (AA) for Spring 2019.
+Vivian Dang is the Executive Coordinator of the Accounting Association (AA) for Fall 2019.
 After high school she went to university in Northern California to pursue a degree in pharmacy however, she decided that pharmacy wasn’t the field for her and moved home.
-She then attended Glendale Community College for one year where she earned an Associate’s Degree for Transfer in business administration and transferred to CSUN fall 2017 to pursue a degree in accounting.
+She then attended Glendale Community College for one year where she earned an Associate’s Degree for Transfer in business administration and transferred to CSUN Fall 2017 to pursue a degree in accounting.
 Having known nothing about the recruiting process during transfer, she joined the accounting association and from then began to participate in club activities.
-Vivian became the director of charitable events spring 2018 and there gained skills on how to work in groups and execute events to help improve the surrounding LA community.
-Through being an active member of AA, Vivian was able to gain valuable skills that helped her network and gain a Summer Leadership Program.
-During fall 2018 Vivian became the director of Student Development with the goal of helping other students advance their careers.
-Vivian wished to continue to serve the accounting association and so applied for an executive position for spring 2019 and is now serving as its executive administrator.
+Vivian became the Director of Charitable Events in Spring 2018, and there gained skills on how to work in groups and execute events to help improve the surrounding LA community.
+Through being an active member of AA, Vivian was able to gain valuable skills that helped her network and gain a full time offer for fall 2020.
+During Fall 2018, Vivian became the Director of Student Development with the goal of helping other students advance their careers.
+Vivian wished to continue to serve the accounting association and so applied for an executive position for Fall 2019 and is now serving as its Executive Coordinator.
 She hopes to make new connections and to continue to help students develop their networking skills through this executive position.

 Executive of Student Relations

 Anush Martirosyan is the Executive of Student Relations for AA for Fall 2019.
 She was born and raised in Armenia and moved to the U.S five years ago.
 In Fall of 2018, she transferred to CSUN and in Spring of 2019, became the director of Monday Meetings.
 Through AA she found great mentors who helped and guided her in her recruiting process, and now her goal is to support and help as many students as she can.

 Fun Fact: Her two favorite events are Meet AA and Mentorship Mixer.